 My Top 5 pools (so far)

-I am only a third of the way to completing this challenge.
-So, perhaps this list will update.
+I’ve a long way to go in this challenge.
+So, I’m sure this list will update.
 But, as of now, these are the best so far.

 1. Narrabeen Ocean Pool, NSW